Consent

 At Be the Business, we’re on a mission to tackle the UK’s productivity problem.
 Since 2017, we've helped British small and medium-sized businesses produce a productivity uplift of £500m by connecting them with the right support.

 Want to help a small business owner find the one percent productivity improvement that could make all the difference in their company?
-Find out more here
+Find out more about The Productivity Programme here

 Subscribe to our monthly Insights newsletter to hear about our upcoming research, or browse the archive.